iris-hep/iris-hep.github.io/pages/projects/idds.md

    In fact, the DAG engine can be used directly for workflow management.
 Using the DOMA PanDA instance, iDDS is being employed by the Rubin Observatory (formerly LSST) for their data processing needs.
-So far, the observatory has selected PanDA/iDDS as its workflow managment system.
+So far, the observatory has selected PanDA/iDDS as its workflow management system.
 The R&D instance has processed thousands of jobs daily.
 It has passed the DP0.2 tests.New production instance is scheduled to be setup at SLAC this summer.